jatin-desai/pcf-training/content/presentations/security-in-pcf.md

 - Credentials NOT carried in a properties file within the application war file
 - Custody of credentials shifts from the app configuration, to the Cloud Controller DB
-- If the user-provided service requires the app to use SSL/TLS for access then app may need to be pushed with a custom Buildpack
 - Factor out the certificate management functions from the app configuration

 ---